-Why did Adobe move into customer experience management?
+Why did Adobe move into customer experience management?by

 - A set of technologies for making things.

 - A set of technologies for managing things.

 - And a set of technologies for measuring.

 "Marketing is becoming less about advertising, and more about the aggregate value of the moments of truth that you have with a customer.
 You want to be able to try and manage those as effectively as possible so that you can trouble shoot when there is a problem and recognise opportunities to be exceptional or think outside of the box on behalf of a customer." - Ben Watson

 "An effective customer experience management strategy starts with having true multichannel delivery, because what we can’t do any longer is expect a message to resonate and be delivered in the same way and/or be delivered across a single channel." - Ben Watson

 "Bruce Temkin at the Temkin Group just published a report that showed direct correlation between experience and loyalty.
 So your investment in customer experience ultimately pays back in loyalty." - Ben Watson

 "People are learning what to measure and where to measure and now we are going to start to see the outcomes of that and validate and prove out our hypothesis and I think that is going to be a critical part of growing this out." - Ben Watson